 Variations of Galapagos Plant Life

 We can track the patterns of Galapagos vegetation, its adaptation and diversification, according to the islands’ 3 habitat zones.
 The first, the coastal zone, is mostly characterized by salt-resistant plants.
 In the second, the arid zone, most of the plants that grow are succulent cacti and leafless shrubs.
 It is in the third habitat zone, the highlands, that we are able to find more tropical vegetation, in this case green Scalesia forests.
 These 3 habitat zones provide only a broad categorization, however, can be divided into up to 7 grades of transition between each zone.

 The islands’ multiple microclimates further contribute to species variations between different islands.
 The climatic variations have produced impressive examples of what evolution specialists refer to as “adaptive radiation.”
 For example, the Scalesia tree, a genus endemic to the Galapagos, has developed into 15 species.
 Scientists have referred to them as the Darwin finches of the plant world!
+Fun fact: Did you know the Scalesia tree is actually a giant daisy!
+Yes, you read that right!
 The Opuntia cactus offers another example of this adaptive radiation.
 14 varieties of this cactus are endemic to the islands.
 One has even evolved to develop a bark around its base to keep iguanas away, not to mention growing 10 meters tall!